timfee/cep-idp/README.md

 ## 3. Core Features & User Flow

 The application guides the CEP Champion through the federation setup, gracefully handling the complexities of a multi-admin environment.
+It is implemented as a
+Next.js application with a workflow engine defined in `workflow.json`.

 ### 3.1.
 User Flow